-A MT-NHP 2020 ferruginous hawk [(G4, S3B); BLM: sensitive] site observation and a 2021 golden eagle observation, both with no evidence of breeding occur about 3 miles from the tract's closest point.
+A MT-NHP ferruginous hawk [(G4, S3B); BLM: sensitive]; site that occurs about 5.2 miles from the tract's closest point was last observed in 2018.
+The observer noted direct evidence of breeding.

-The tract is located within Executive Order Greater Sage Grouse [(G3G4, S2); BLM and USFS: Sensitive] general habitat.
-The closest confirmed active sage grouse lek is about 7.5 miles from the tract's closest point.
-MT-NHP noted 4 males when last observed in 2022.
-Another confirmed active lek with 38 males counted occurs about 10 miles away from this tract.
-This lek was last observed in 2022.
-The closest sage grouse site to the tract is one with no evidence of breeding.
-Last observed in 2017, it is located about 5 miles from the tract's closest point.
+MT-DFWP information shows this tract locates within Executive Order Greater Sage Grouse [(G3G4, S2); BLM and USFS: Sensitive] general habitat.
+The closest confirmed active lek with 4 males last observed in 2022 occurs about 8 miles away from this tract's closest point.
+Another confirmed active lek last observed in 2023 with indirect evidence of breeding locates about 10 miles from this tract's closest point.
+Five Males and 8 females are noted.
+A closer lek, about 6.2 miles away, was last observed in 2009 with no evidence of breeding and one at 7 miles away last observed in 2017 also showed no evidence.